mk12/sicp/notes/text.md

 ## 2.2: Hierarchical Data and the Closure Property

 - Pairs form a primitive "glue" for compound data objects.
 - We can visualize cons pairs with _box-and-pointer_ notation.
-- Each pair is a double box.
-Both the left box and the right box contain an arrow pointing to something else: either to a primitive data object, or to another cons pair.
+Each pair is a double box, and both sides have an arrow pointing to a primitive data object, or to another cons pair.
 - The _closure property_ of cons is the ability to make pairs whose elements are pairs.
-- Closure allows us to create hierarchal structures.
+This allows us to create hierarchal structures.
 - We have been using closure all along with combinations.
 Now, we are going to use closure for compound data.

 ### 2.2.1: Representing Sequences

-- Among the things we can build with pairs is a sequence.
-- A sequence is an ordered collection of data objects.
+- One thing we can build with pairs is a _sequence_: an ordered collection of data objects.
-- The `car` of each pair is the corresponding item in the chain, and the `cdr` of the pair is the next pair in the chain.
-- The `cdr` of the final pair is a special value, nil.
+- This is a chain of pairs where each `car` points to a data value, and each `cdr` points to the next pair in the chain.
+The `cdr` of the final pair is a special value, `nil`.
 - This sequence of nested conses is called a _list_.
-- We usually represent such lists by placing each element one after the other and enclosing the whole thing in parentheses.
+We usually represent lists by placing each element one after the other and enclosing the whole thing in parentheses.
 - The procedure `car` gives us the first item; `cdr` gives us the sublist containing all items but the first; `cons` returns a list with an item added to the front.
-- The nil value can be thought of as an empty list.
+- The `nil` value can be thought of as an empty list.

 #### List operations

-- We can get at the nth item of the list by `cdr`ing one less than $n$ times, and then taking the `car`.
+- We can get the nth item of a list by `cdr`ing $n-1$ times, and then taking the `car`.
-- Scheme includes a primitive predicate `null?` which is true if its argument is the empty list.

 ```
 (define (list-ref items n)